Last updated on October 10th, 2022 at 06:02 pm

 Everyone loves a comedy.
-And, starting in March, Netflix has some amazing ones.
+And Netflix has some amazing ones.
 From classic laughs to newly minted giggles.
 There is milk-shooting-out-your-nose silliness and thoughtful films that will also give you pause.

 From the sarcastic to the sweet, whatever your taste, Netflix has a laugh for you.
-Here are our top 20 best comedies on Netflix right now.
+Here are our favorite comedies on Netflix right now.

 Remember the ’80s?
 Probably not.
 But even without the internet and the ever-present phone, people still found plenty to laugh about.
 Some of the best comedies on Netflix come from the era of VHS and hair bands.
 Give them a try.